HU-TI-DEV/TI-S4/hardware_simulatie/gazebo/3_Connect_with_c.md

 You will see logging something simular like this:
 ![alt text](images/image-6.png)

-Go to the website : https://gazebosim.org/home
+Go to the website : https://gazebosim.org/home <!-- markdown-link-check-disable-line -->

 Click DOCS -> Library Reference -> Sensors -> Classes -> List -> ImuSensor